romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How does code scanning relate to GitHub Actions consumption?
+Q: How does code scanning relate to GitHub Actions consumption?
 <details><summary>Show the answer</summary><p>

 - **Code scanning consumes GitHub Actions minutes, impacting the repository's usage quotas depending on the frequency and complexity of scans**